Anroc/identity-blockchain/documentation/task definition/task-definition.md

   * Generate strong keys
   * Save and encrypt key with users PIN in file or database

-* Securty definments
+* Security definments
   * SHA 256 for hashing
-  * 2048-Bit RSA key cryto
+  * 2048-Bit RSA key crypto
   * User information needs to be encrypted
   * Information must be stored in a secure way
   * Secure against replay attacks